 - Yamaha Video Sound Bar: Designed with smaller spaces in mind, the system features USB audio and video support, beam-forming microphone array, four speaker elements, ultra-wide angle camera with 120 degree field of view, remote administration and management, and can connect calls with Bluetooth and NFC.
 This sound bar is easy to install (requiring only a USB connection), and its hinged mounting allows for easy access to cables.

 Working remotely has rapidly become the new normal and all-in-one audio visual collaboration technology provides the road to connectivity, from anywhere.
-Contact the experts at POI today for assistance in meeting the challenge of staying together while working apart.
+Contact the audio visual technology experts at POI today for assistance in meeting the challenge of staying together while working apart.